roryeiffe/Azure-Primer-7-25-22/thursday.md

 - message - a container decorated with metadata and contains data
     - can be JSON, XML, plain text, etc.
 - subscribers can subscribe to a publisher and get messages from the published message stream
-- PaaS, so don't worry about hardware failuers, OS patches, logs, backups
+- PaaS, so don't worry about hardware failures, OS patches, logs, backups

 ### Queues